 The bokashi indoor composter is small and fits easily into most kitchens or balconies.
 With the bokashi composting process there is no need for a large outdoor composter.
 The food waste is transformed into compost in just 4-6 weeks, meaning that you only need space to store 2 bins.

-2. Produces valuable high-quality compost and fertiliser
+2. Produces valuable high-quality compost and fertilizer

 Bokashi compost and the compost tea are both teeming with healthy microbes that are essential for producing healthy, productive soils.
 Bokashi compost and bokashi compost tea are fantastic when added to container gardens; a common sight on many condo balconies.
 The microbes and nutrients provided by the bokashi compost and tea are especially valuable if you are growing your own fruits and vegetables in containers.
 Growing food in containers can quickly draw nutrients and minerals from your soil.
-The bokashi pre-compost and compost tea allows you to replace these and reinvigorate your soil so that you can maximise your yields.
+The bokashi pre-compost and compost tea allows you to replace these and reinvigorate your soil so that you can maximize your yields.